ogecko/docs-api/source/integration/overview.md

 description: High Level Domain Integration using Job Collections and Adapters
 ---

+The intent is to push integration requests to the highest level of understanding as possible.
+Each application domain will have their own topics of requeusts that need to be able to be handled by the set of specific adapters.
+Your application and the adapters are totally free to chose topics, requests and interactions to best get the job done.

+Most applications will at least need some form of searching, fetching and interacting with an integrated device or service.
+This overview describes how the work pipeline manages and processes these types of requests.

 <h2 id="pipeline">Searching, Fetching and Interacting</h2>

 Action dispatchers create a work job that is queued into a [Job Collection](https://github.com/vsivsi/meteor-job-collection).
 You can dispatch a `SearchJob` that will use all registered search services on a given topic to get a list of results to fetch.
 You can dispatch or schedule a `FetchJob` to retrieve some content then parse and store its information.
 You can dispatch an `InteractJob` to perform some task by interacting with a network service.